Fergui/HDFCreation/README.md

 # Result

-It is going to generate a MODNN/MYDNN file for each pair of MOD03/MYD03 and MOD14/MYD14 in the desired path
+Generate a MODNN/MYDNN file for each pair of MOD03/MYD03 and MOD14/MYD14 in the desired path

+# Example

+python processHDF.py hdfs